Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Methods

 where

 and $M$ is the conventional mass of BH, originating from the matter content involved in the BH formation.

-In the cosmologically coupled black hole (CCBH) model, the cosmological constant is not regarded as a universal constant but is instead sourced by the mass distribution of black holes.
+In the SdSDE model, the cosmological constant is not regarded as a universal constant but is instead sourced by the mass distribution of black holes.
 In this framework, the effective mass profile of a black hole can be written as

 and

 where $C$ is a constant with dimensions of energy density.
 Physically, this implies that the cosmological term contributes a position-dependent mass that becomes dominant at large distances.

 In the limit $r \to \infty$, the additional mass term dominates, leading to a constant mass density associated with the black hole.
 Since the volume enclosed by a comoving radius evolves as $a^3$, this suggests that the effective mass of a CCBH evolves as $M_\mathrm{eff} \propto a^3$ on cosmological scales.
 Therefore, a collection of such black holes can collectively give rise to an energy density that mimics a dark energy component.